Romania sends ambulances to Moldova in tug-of-war with Russia

 It is now split between a Romanian-speaking majority and the breakaway region Transdniestria, propped up by Russia in one of a series of “frozen conflicts” that have kept separatist regions in several former Soviet republics under Moscow’s wing.

-NATO’s supreme allied commander in Europe, US Air Force Gen Philip Breedlove has said Russian forces could easily annex Transdniestria.
+NATO’s supreme allied commander in Europe, US Air Force Gen Philip Breedlove has said Russian forces could easily annexe Transdniestria.
 Moscow has denied any such plans.

 EU and NATO member Romania championed Moldova signing a trade agreement with the EU in June and, as Russia moved to restrict imports of Moldovan wine, fruit, vegetables and meat, Romania overtook Russia as Moldova’s largest trade partner.